omni-us/jsonargparse/README.rst

 - Great support of type hint annotations for automatic creation of parsers and minimal boilerplate command line interfaces.

-- Not exclusively intended for parsing command line arguments.
-The main focus is parsing configuration files and not necessarily from a command line tool.

 - Support for nested namespaces which makes it possible to parse config files with non-flat hierarchies.